Books & Music

 Religion & Spirituality

 Here are the top ten articles for the Spanish Language Site!
 These rankings are live and get reset at the beginning of each month, so check back often to see what your fellow visitors are most interested in!

 This is a very common question among Spanish students.
 With this lesson you will learn to differentiate both terms and use them correctly.

-3. Conjugating the Verb SER - Simple Tenses
+3. Conjugating the Verb OIR - Simple Tenses

 Let´s review the verb Ser, concretely, the following simple tenses: Present, Future,...

 5. Spanish Preterite.
 Irregular Verbs (I)